4. Paradis

 Response to Brother Polycarp

-So Brother Polycarp’s question remains, “Will I offer my name to take part in the voyage which is our common spirituality of the Heart of Christ?”
+So Brother Polycarp’s question to the Brothers gathered in Paradis remains in our ears: “Will I offer my name to take part in the voyage which is our common spirituality of the Heart of Christ?”
 The response to that question requires a thoughtful and prayerful effort at discernment.

 4